"Sometimes the juice ain't worth the squeeze... especially when combining grapefruit with medicines.

 COMMON BRAND NAME(S): Opana

 WARNING: Oxymorphone has a high risk for abuse and severe, possibly fatal, breathing problems.
 The risk for harm is higher if you take the wrong dose/strength, or if you take it along with other drugs that might also affect breathing.
 Be sure you know how to take oxymorphone and what other drugs you should avoid taking with it.
+The risk for breathing problems might also be higher when you start this medication and after a dose increase.
 Get immediate medical help if you notice unusual slow/shallow breathing.

 Keep this medicine in a safe place to prevent theft, misuse, or abuse.
 If a child accidentally swallows this drug, get emergency medical help right away.

 USES: This medication is used to treat moderate-to-severe pain.
 It acts on certain centers in the brain to give you pain relief.
 This medication is a narcotic pain reliever (opiate-type).